michaelpatrickpurcell/castle-of-magic/README.md

 Each cultist is affiliated with a faction.
 Cultists are not affiliated with any country.
 Instead, cultists worship the Monster.
-Each cultists affiliations are represented in the form of a coat of arms.
+Each cultist's affiliations are represented in the form of a coat of arms.

 The shield in a cultists coat of arms bears the image of the Monster.
 The supporters in a cultist's coat of arms indicate the faction that they belong to.

 ### The Monster
 The Monster has the ability to disguise itself as a wizard.
-If you are the Monster, then you can manipulate the shrines and the ritual cards as if you were a wizard.
+If you are the Monster, then you can manipulate the shrines and the ritual cards as normal.
-The only practical difference between the Monster and a wizard that they have different objectives.
+The only practical difference between the Monster and a wizard or a cultist is that they have different objectives.

 ## Playing the Game
 The player who has most recently performed a magic trick should take the first turn.